-Turning the Lens is a first-person storytelling platform on displacement.
+Turning the Lens is a first-person storytelling and narrative exposure therapy (NET) platform.
 We focus on written, spoken word, and multimedia narratives created directly by those who have experienced or currently displaced.
 Storytelling can provide a lens through which to understand people’s emotional responses to fleeing crises, especially of disasters, war or community violence, penned directly from people’s lived experiences.

 Storytelling can itself be a powerful tool for healing.
 We have formed a network of storytellers giving voice to people who would like to tell their story in their own words.
-Our partners work bring key insights into the transformative power of storytelling, which will enable us connect with scientists and practitioners to identify the neuro-psychosocial benefits of these narrative devices and bring together the best practice tools to facilitate healing, coping and resilience in this process.
-From these findings, we will run workshops and training to build literacy and bigger capacity for storytelling in psychosocial support for displaced communities.
+Our partners work bring key insights into the transformative power of storytelling and identify the neuro-psychosocial benefits of these narrative devices in order to bring together the best practice tools to facilitate healing, coping and resilience in these processes.
+From these findings, we will run workshops and training to build literacy and a bigger capacity for storytelling in psychosocial support for displaced communities.

 Turning the Lens also ensures people are better informed on the reality of living out years in displacement.
-This is fundamentally about who gets to tell stories of the impacts of displacement, reconciliation and healing and which voices matter.
-Given the often misinformed or hostile reporting of refugee communities, we have created an Empathy Lab where refugee storytellers connect with communities and the public to provide powerful personal narratives that rehumanise the debate over displacement, and by doing so open minds and hearts to the struggle and endurance of displaced people.
+This is fundamentally about who gets to tell stories of displacement, reconciliation and healing and which voices matter.
+Given the often misinformed or hostile reporting of refugee communities, we have created an Empathy Lab where refugee storytellers connect with communities and the public to provide powerful personal narratives that rehumanise the debate over displacement, and by doing so open minds and hearts to the struggle and endurance of displaced people around the world.

 The following features from our partners evidence the use of first-person narratives focused on dignified, agency-driven and empathetic storytelling.